TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_synchronization.md

  # External Connections

-When using AM263x-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station) Probe the following
+When using AM263x-CC or AM263Px-CC with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station) Probe the following
 - CONFIG_EPWM0 output on HSEC PIN 49  (EPWM0_A)
 - CONFIG_EPWM0 output on HSEC PIN 51  (EPWM0_B)